amerkovacevic/pickup-soccer/README.md

 - `src/firebase/config.js` – Firebase initialization.
 - `src/firebase/players.js` – Helper to store player profiles in Firestore.
 - `src/context/AuthContext.jsx` – Authentication context for the app.
-- `src/hooks/useGroups.js` and `src/hooks/useGames.js` – Firestore data hooks.
+- `src/hooks/useGames.js` – Firestore data hook for games.
-- `src/hooks/usePlayers.js` – Hook that exposes the directory of registered players.
-- `src/components/` – Layout, group, and game UI components.
+- `src/components/` – Layout and game UI components.
-- `src/pages/` – Route-level pages for login, dashboard, groups, and games.
+- `src/pages/` – Route-level pages for login, dashboard, and games.

 ## Firebase configuration

-This project includes a hardened set of Firestore security rules that allow authenticated players to create groups and games while preventing them from editing other users' data.
+This project includes a hardened set of Firestore security rules that allow authenticated players to create games while preventing them from editing other users' data.
 After updating the environment variables you can deploy the rules to your Firebase project:

 ```bash
 firebase deploy --only firestore:rules